devansh728/ResEmailService/README.md

   .catch(err => console.error(err));
 ```

+## Assumptions
+- Providers are mocked and do not send real emails.
+- Each email must have a unique `id` for idempotency.
+- Rate limits and failure rates are configurable per provider.
+- The service is designed for demonstration and extensibility, not production use.

 ## SOLID Principles Applied
 - **Single Responsibility**: Each class (provider, service, utility) has one responsibility.
 - **Open/Closed**: Add new providers by extending `BaseProvider` without modifying existing code.